*last edited on January 14, 2021. Check back frequently for updates. Contact Graduate Studies at email@example.com if you have specific questions.

 - Zoom Video Conferencing

-- Technology Assistance: Through Pitt IT, you can borrow a remote device that you may need for your graduate training this upcoming fall 2020 term.
+- Technology Assistance: Through Pitt IT, you can borrow a remote device or a hotspot that you may need for your training.

 - Disability Resource Services